-In the event that the Issuer issues unlisted Notes, or any Notes are listed on any exchange other than the SEM, the Issuer shall, as soon as reasonably practicable, inform the SEM in writing of the nominal amount and scheduled maturity date of such Notes.
+In the event that the Issuer issues any Notes are listed on any exchange other than the SEM, the Issuer shall, as soon as reasonably practicable, inform the SEM in writing of the nominal amount and scheduled maturity date of such Notes.

 From time to time, the Issuer may wish to increase the Programme Amount.
-Subject to the applicable procedures, the Agency Agreement and all applicable laws, the Issuer may, without the consent of Noteholders, increase the Programme Amount by delivering notice thereof to (i) Noteholders, (ii) the SEM and/or such other relevant securities exchange(s), (iii) the Paying Agent, (iv) the Registrar and (v) the Placing Agent(s) in accordance with Condition 14 (Notices) of the Terms and Conditions.
-Upon such notices being given, all references in this Programme Memorandum or any other agreement, deed or document in relation to the Programme, to the Programme Amount, shall be, and shall be deemed to be, references to the increased Programme Amount.
+Subject to the applicable procedures, the Agency Agreement and all applicable laws, the Issuer may, without the consent of Noteholders, increase the Programme Amount by delivering notice thereof to (i) Noteholders, (ii) the SEM and/or such other relevant securities exchange(s), (iii) the Registrar and (iv) the Issuing and Paying Agent(s) in accordance with Condition 18 (Notices) of the Terms and Conditions.
+Upon such notices being given, all references in this Programme Memorandum or any other agreement, deed or document in relation to the Programme Amount.
 In the event that the Notes are to be listed on the Official Market, permission of the LEC of the SEM will be sought for the listing of the Notes.